Subsidized Ship Time

 Subsidized ship time is awarded through a Request for Proposal (RFP) process that is issued in January.
 Submission deadline for proposals typically occurs in mid-March.
 Faculty members from FIO member institutions must submit a formal proposal that includes the identification of the teaching (or educational research) activities involved, the number of days requested (including transit), the preferred cruise dates, the signature of the Principal Investigator submitting the proposal, and the signature of the appropriate university administrator.
 Proposals are reviewed by the FIO Ships Committee and ranked based on metrics developed by the committee.
 A description of the metrics used for the proposal review process is enclosed in the RFP.

 All funded ship time proposals require a 10% match from the member institution receiving the grant.
-The match rate will be based on the fiscal year rate for the R/V Hogarth (currently $6,700/day), the R/V Weatherbird II (currently $11,000/day) and the R/V Price (currently $1,000/day).
+The match rate will be based on the fiscal year rate for the R/V Hogarth (currently $6,700/day) and the R/V Weatherbird II (currently $11,000/day).
 For KML proposals, the facility’s rate calculator is used to estimate total costs.
 Funded proposals will be subject to all incidental costs related to cruises including, but not limited to: Port fees, cleaning charges, incidentals, etc.

 Priority is given to proposals that clearly support the teaching and educational research mission of FIO and the Florida Department of Education.